ianozsvald/london_oyster_pdf_to_dataframe_parser/README.md

 # Status

-This is a "quick hack" in an evening to process the PDFs, written with Python 3.4 with textract 1.4.0 and pdftotext (Linux) 0.24.5:
+This is a "quick hack" in an evening to process the PDFs, written with:

+* Python 3.4
+* textract 1.4.0 https://textract.readthedocs.org/en/latest/ (using these Python 3.4 notes: http://www.tysonmaly.com/installing-textract-for-python-3/ )
+* pdftotext (Linux) 0.24.5

 ```
 $ pdftotext --help
 pdftotext version 0.24.5